WHAT WORKS IN EDUCATION The George Lucas Educational Foundation

 Willis provides a neurobiological perspective on why burnout happens, and, even more importantly, how to reverse the pattern.

-A Neurologist Makes the Case for the Video Game Model as a Learning Tool, by Judy Willis, M.D.
+A Neurologist Makes the Case for Video Games as Learning Tools, by Judy Willis, M.D.
 (2011)

 Willis, who was a neurologist before she became a classroom teacher, shares some insights about how the brain responds to video games.